< back

 Ukrainians with a valid Ukrainian Passport

 Those with a stamp or a visa in their valid Ukrainian passport which gives permission to stay under the Ukrainian Schemes, have a time-limited right to work.
-If an employer manually checks this document and records it correctly, this will give them a time-limited statutory excuse (see our employers’ guide to Right to Work checks for a fuller explanation).
-Employers will need to carry out a follow-up check of those who have time-limited permission to work in the UK when their permission comes to an end.
+An employer should check this document, record it correctly and carry out a follow-up check when their permission is due to end (see our employers’ guide to Right to Work checks or contact us for a fuller explanation).

-Where Border Force have granted LOTR for six months, the individual will need to obtain a Biometric Residence Permit (BRP) which will be endorsed with up to a 36-month permission to stay.
+Where Border Force have granted LOTR for six months, Ukrainians should have obtained a Biometric Residence Permit (BRP) endorsed with permission to stay up to 36-months.
 This can be done at any point during the six-months validity of the stamp.
-BRP holders will need to use the Home Office online checking service as set out in section 4 above to prove their right to work in the UK.
+As with all BRP holders, they use the Home Office online checking service to prove their right to work in the UK.

 Ukrainian nationals who do not have a valid Ukrainian passport

-If an individual does not have a valid Ukrainian passport, they will be required to provide their biometric information at a VAC and will then be provided with an entry clearance vignette attached to a ‘Form for Affixing the Visa’ (“FAV”).
-On page 67 of the Employer’s Guidance here an example of a FAV can be seen.
-Where necessary, individuals can use their FAV document as proof of their right to work, in conjunction with confirmation from the Home Office Employer Checking Service in the form of a Positive Verification Notice (see our employers’ guide to Right to Work checks for a fuller explanation).
+Those without a valid Ukrainian passport are required to provide biometric details at a VAC and are provided with an entry clearance vignette attached to a ‘Form for Affixing the Visa’ (“FAV”).
+Where necessary, individuals can use their FAV document as proof of their right to work, in conjunction with confirmation from the Home Office Employer Checking Service in the form of a Positive Verification Notice (see our employers’ guide to Right to Work checks or contact us for a fuller explanation).

 Shortly after arrival, a BRP is available for collection, and this can be used to access the Home Office online checking tool to prove a right to work.
 This means, once they have collected their BRP employers are not required to make a check with the Employer Checking Service.
 Where employers contact the Employer Checking Service and Home Office systems show that the individual has a BRP available, employers will receive a response from the Employer Checking Service directing them to advise the individual to collect their BRP and prove their right to work using the Home Office online checking service.
 In this scenario Employer Checking Service will not issue a Positive Verification Notice to provide a statutory excuse and employers should use the online checking service (see our employers’ guide to Right to Work checks or contact us on 0207 033 9527 or enquiries@vanessaganguin.com for a fuller explanation).